Table of Contents

 Best Uses for Ancho

-- Mole Poblano (classic choice)
+- Mole Poblano (the classic base)

 - Red enchilada sauce